Harris, Minnesota

 Harris is a city in Chisago County, Minnesota, United States.
-The population was 1,132 at the 2010 census.
+As of the 2020 census, Harris had a population of 1,111.

 There is a restaurant, a post office, a bar and grill, and tattoo shop, among other businesses.

 Interstate 35 serves as a main route for the community.

 Geography

 According to the United States Census Bureau, the city has a total area of 20.06 sqmi, of which 19.94 sqmi is land and 0.12 sqmi is water.

 History

 Harris was platted in 1873, and incorporated as a city in 1883.
 It was named after Philip S. Harris, an officer of the St. Paul and Duluth Railroad Company.
 A post office has been in operation in Harris since 1874.

+On April 11, 1933, a pregnant woman and her seven children died in a house fire at a farm in Harris.
+Her husband was charged with murder but was never found.

-On September 11, 2025, Mayor Lance Kociemba dedicated the Harris 9/11 Memorial on the 24th anniversary of the event.
+On September 11, 2026, Mayor Lance Kociemba dedicated the Harris 9/11 Memorial on the 25th anniversary of the event.